Prograto/Prograto/README.md

 <p align="center">
   <em>
-    A Technical Student at <a href="https://www.swarnandhra.ac.in/">Swarnandhra College of Engineering and Technology</a>, <br>
+    A technical student at <a href="https://www.swarnandhra.ac.in/">Swarnandhra College of Engineering and Technology</a>,<br>
-    majoring in Computer Science with a passion for building web applications that solve real problems.
+    majoring in Computer Science, with a passion for building web applications that solve real-world problems.
   </em>
 </p>